filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/README.md

 #

 <h3> Copyright ©: </h3>
 The contents of this repository are licensed under the CC0 1.0 Universal.
-Please view the "LICENSE" file for more detail.
+Please view the "LICENSE" file for further details.